-London is far better known as a hub for fintech startups, but under the radar its cybersecurity ecosystem is silently accelerating at a startling speed.
+While London is most commonly known to be a hub for fintech startups, under the radar its cybersecurity ecosystem is accelerating at a startling speed.

 The latest group of startups supported by CyLon - originally London’s first cybersecurity accelerator - are nothing if not varied.
 But one of the more striking features of the eighth cohort is that only half the companies are UK-based, with three of the eight from outside Europe and one from Germany.